teju81/ROS2_Essentials/README.md

 </br>

-From the root of the workspace ''multi_robot_ws'' build your package and source the package by running the following commands
+From the root of the workspace ''multi_robot_ws'' build your package, source it and then run it by executing the following commands
 ```
 colcon build --packages-select <package_name>
 source install/setup.bash
+ros2 run <package_name> <ros_node_executable>
 ```

+Run the

 ### 2.2.2 Structure of a Package